Car Rental in Tunis (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from Tunis-Carthage International Airport for convenience, where both international agencies and local companies operate - compare rates but verify insurance coverage is comprehensive before leaving the lot.
+Rent from Tunis-Carthage International Airport for convenience, where both international agencies and local companies operate - compare rates but verify insurance coverage is complete before leaving the lot.

-Before driving off, thoroughly document any existing damage with photos and check that spare tire, jack, and warning triangle are present - Tunisian roads vary significantly in quality between highways and rural areas.
+Before driving off, thoroughly document any existing damage with photos and check that spare tire, jack, and warning triangle are present, as road conditions outside the city center can be challenging.

-Return the car with the agreed fuel level and allow extra time for the vehicle inspection - keep all fuel receipts and toll receipts as some agencies may request them during the return process.
+Return the car with the agreed fuel level and allow extra time for the vehicle inspection, keeping all fuel receipts and documentation until the deposit is fully released to your account.

-Police checkpoints are common throughout Tunis, particularly on major routes and during evening hours - always carry your driver's license, vehicle registration, insurance documents, and passport or ID, as officers may request these documents.
+Police checkpoints are frequent throughout Tunis - always carry your driver's license, vehicle registration, insurance documents, and passport or ID, as officers may request these at any time.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners